 Aspergillus versicolor: This type of mold is an indicator organism of moisture problems in buildings and is frequently isolated from water damaged building materials such as wallpaper and fiber boards used for insulation.
 Aspergillus versicolor has a musty, earthy odor, often connected with moldy indoor environments and has been known to cause eye, nose, and throat irritation.
 Aspergillus versicolor often appears as an emerald green mold.
 However, due to the broad range of Aspergillus species (approximately 200), speciation of Aspergillus versicolor requires the culture of the mold under various laboratory identification conditions.

-recovered as a contaminant from human cutaneous sites.
-No
+implantation.
+May be recovered as a contaminant from human cutaneous

 |Basidiomycetes- One of the major classes of fungal organisms.
 This class contains the mushrooms, shelf fungi, puffballs, and a variety of other macrofungi.
 It is extremely difficult to identify a specific genera of mushrooms by using standard culture plate techniques.
 Some basidiomycete spores can be identified by spore morphology, however; some care should be exercised with regard to specific identification.
 Many basidiomycete spores are reported to be allergenic.|

 |Bipolaris Species - A widespread fungus that is most frequently associated with grasses, plant material, decaying food, and soil.
 It is common to both indoor and outdoor environments.
 Older obsolete names include Drechslera and Helminthosporium.
 This fungus produces large spores which would be expected to be deposited in the upper respiratory tract.
 Various species of this fungus can produce the mycotoxin - sterigmatocystin which has been shown to produce liver and kidney damage when ingested by laboratory animals.|

 |Candida Species - This genus contains a variety of organisms that have been isolated from the environment, as well as human skin and mucous membranes.|